What is it?

 And sometimes a medical illness can cause anxiety and distress, which then leads to somatic symptoms.
 For example, Raj is an athletic teenager who plays competitive soccer and hopes to be on a university team in the future.
 During the soccer season, Raj suffered a concussion.
 As a result, he had headaches, problems concentrating, tiredness and sensitivity to light.
 He missed a month of school and playing soccer with his team.
 The symptoms went away, but during spring break, his headaches returned.
 Raj was not able to re-join the team in time for the end-of-season play-offs.

-These connections between emotions and physical symptoms is the mind-body connection.
+This connection between emotions and physical symptoms is called the mind body connection.

 Mind-body connection explained

 The fight-flight-or freeze response is a great example of the mind-body connection.
 When we sense that we are in danger, a very powerful physical response is triggered.
 This can happen when we feel scared and there is a major danger present.
 It may also happen when we feel scared or stressed and the "danger" is not life threatening.

 - the parasympathetic system